OLI6532/Net2-bulk-add-tokens-CLI-util/README.md

 Before you begin, you will need a CSV file containing a list of the new token number to add.
 One way to get this is to present all new tokens to an installed reader and create a report to show all _'Invalid access events'_ at that reader.

-The utility can accept the exported CSV file this report would make.
+The utility can accept the exported CSV file this report would export.

 ![Net2 Report Filters](./net2_report.png)